liyb-gz/frontend-nanodegree-mobile-portfolio/README.md

 - in `main.js`
 	- caching `document.body.scrollTop` so that it is requested only once
 	- refactoring the way the new width of the pizzas is calculated.
+	- replacing `document.querySelector` with the more efficient `document.getElementbyID`
+	- replacing `document.querySelectorAll` with the mroe efficient `document.getElementsbyClassName`
 - in `style.css`
 	- adding `will-change: transform` and `transform: translateZ(0)` to `.mover` so that the moving pizzas in the background are on their own layers